 There are countless systems of measurement out there.
 Like universal languages, they help us communicate quantities such as length, weight, time, and so much more.
 From the everyday inches, seconds, and grams, to scientific ones like parsecs and pascals, these units let us share precise information.

 The same is true for alcohol, which is also measured in “units” — and it’s a good idea to keep an eye on them!
-But how much alcohol is in vodka?
-How much alcohol is in a shot?
+What is a unit of alcohol, and how much is a unit of alcohol in terms of what’s actually in our glass?
+For example, how much alcohol is in a shot?
 And how many ml are in a shot?
+And what about specific types — for instance, how much alcohol is in vodka?
 There are lots of questions that come up — let’s dig deeper and find out!

 In the United States, one standard drink or alcohol unit contains about 14 grams — 0.6 ounces — of pure alcohol, which is roughly the amount of alcohol that the average human liver can metabolize in one hour.
 Now, that doesn't sound like much, but it adds up, especially when our “one drink” is actually a giant goblet of wine!